i05nagai/memorandum/language/english.md

 * Tupperware
 * hustler
 * barge in
+* barge
+    * v, I, T adv/prep
+    * to hurry somewhere or through a place in a rude and forceful way
 * get off on
     * you get off on danger
     * be excited or aroused by (something)
+* get off
+    * to leave a place, usually in order to start a journey
 * wars of the roses
     * [Wars of the Roses \- Wikipedia](https://en.wikipedia.org/wiki/Wars_of_the_Roses)
 * keep something pushing